Mike Philippov is a guitarist in progressive rock and neoclassical styles and an expert in guitar technique and guitar practice training.

 Even if you have already made a list of scales that are used in your style of music, you will learn a great amount by doing this step anyway.

-Most musicians are comfortable with playing scales “vertically” (from the low E string to the high E string).
-Even though this is an important foundation of all playing of scales on guitar, it is equally important to learn how the scales are laid out on each of the 6 strings of the guitar from the first fret to the last fret (by playing “side to side across the guitar neck).
+4. Practice Playing Scales on Each Single String of the Guitar in Addition to "Scale Shapes"Most musicians are comfortable with playing scales vertically (from the low E string to the high E string).
+Even though this is an important foundation of all playing of scales on guitar, it is equally important to learn how the scales are laid out on each of the 6 strings of the guitar from the first fret to the last fret (by playing side to side across the guitar neck).
 Training in this way will help to picture scale shapes in every position of the guitar more easily, even if you are starting to play a phrase from a string other than the 6th string.

-Even though this system of playing guitar scales is quite popular among some guitar teachers, it is NEVER used by world class virtuoso guitar players because it places a huge number of restrictions on your ability to freely use scales in music.
+5. Avoid the CAGED SystemEven though this system of playing guitar scales is quite popular among some guitar teachers, it is never used by world class virtuoso guitar players because it places a huge number of restrictions on your ability to freely use scales in music.

-Without writing a 100 page dissertation about all the flaws of the CAGED system, its single biggest weakness is that it is not based on “how scales ACTUALLY work in music for all instruments and is instead intended to create a shortcut only for “guitar players” by exploiting several isolated and completely illogical visual shapes on guitar (that, by the way, only work in ‘standard tuning' and become totally useless in drop tunings or open tunings).
+Without writing a 100 page dissertation about all the flaws of the CAGED system, its single biggest weakness is that it is not based on how scales actually work in music for all instruments and is instead intended to create a shortcut only for guitar players by exploiting several isolated and completely illogical visual shapes on guitar (that, by the way, only work in standard tuning' and become totally useless in drop tunings or open tunings).
 The result of such a crippling system is that guitarists remain forever restricted in the way they can use scales musically and cannot play scales all over the guitar on the same level as other musicians who have a real and complete understanding of how scales are supposed to work in music.

 Fortunately, the complete and most efficient ways of practicing scales on guitar are not any more difficult to learn and understand than the (much flawed) CAGED system.

-Although there are many ways to go about learning to play scales on guitar, some approaches are, without a doubt, more effective than others.
+What Should You Do Now?Although there are many ways to go about learning to play scales on guitar, some approaches are, without a doubt, more effective than others.
 If you have been less than satisfied with the results you have seen so far in your guitar playing from practicing scales, consider changing your approach by following the advice in this article as well as the video mentioned above about learning scales on guitar.

-About The Author:
+About the Author: